sveetch/django-willpower/README.rst

 Draft
 *****

-An attempt to reboot sveetch-djangoapp-sample to implement building detailled app where the multiple models and their fields can be declared and BAM the magic make a detailled app opposed to sveetch-djangoapp-sample that builded the same Blog/Article app.
+An attempt to reboot `sveetch-djangoapp-sample`_ to implement building of a detailled app where the multiple models and their fields can be declared and **BAM** the magic makes a detailled app opposed to `sveetch-djangoapp-sample`_ that always build the same dummy Blog app.

-Cookiecutter is not able to produce a detailled structure, the module file needs to exists in template so we could not declare models like Profile and Stats to create their own modules, it will always be a Article/Blog thing.
+Cookiecutter is not able to produce a detailled structure, the module file needs to exists in template so we could not declare models like Profile and Stats to create their own modules, it will always be a Blog thing.

 But Cookiecutter may still be used to scaffold the app structure but then an additional tool will build model, forms, factories, DRF serializers, forms, admins, tests, etc.. in